Andrewodwyer/City-Events-Blog/README.md

 The action buttons like signup, edit, delete and next/previus are solid colours when inactive and white with colour text and border when hovered over.
 This was due to the type of button is was.
 Once clicked they were gone.
-- The icon buttons fo the categories and attending buttons are differnt however.
+- The icon buttons for the categories and attending buttons are differnt however.
   - The categories are on a white bar and would be distracting if they were block colours initially.
 Once a category is active it colour needs to inform the user of their location with a obvious sign.
 A quote from Steve Krug from his book "don't make me think"
     - “The fact that the people who built the site didn’t care enough to make things obvious—and easy—can erode our confidence in the site and the organization behind it.”
+  - Icons provide a visual shortcut

 - The icons are from [fontawesome](https://fontawesome.com/)
 <hr>